Blue light therapy is a noninvasive treatment for acne that uses light to kill certain bacteria on the skin.

 - It should be noted that most studies on blue light therapy are small and do not report on long-term results.
 There is a lack of data for outcomes in cases of severe acne.

 According to the American Academy of Dermatology, light therapies “show great promise in treating acne,” with many people experiencing a significant improvement in their skin health after a number of sessions.

-Blue light therapy can be used to treat acne that is already present on the skin or to control the condition before an outbreak occurs.
+Blue light therapy can be used to treat acne that is already present on the skin or to

 However, the academy warns that acne does not usually completely clear up with phototherapy alone.